nickdrummond/star-wars-ontology/docs/performance.md

 ### Property Domain/Range

-Removing domain and range on all object properties dropped the query time from 28s to 10s
+Adding domain and range on all object properties increased the query time from 10s to 28s.

-However, we do lose helpful consistency checking. eg participants in Events must not include Roles - leaving this range on participant is not too bad.
+However, we do lose helpful consistency checking (as we have top level disjoints). eg `participants` in `Events` are `Actors`, not `Roles` - leaving this range on `participant` is not too bad.
-Whereas, adding a range back on "during" automatically adds a few seconds on.
+Whereas, adding a range to `during` automatically adds a few seconds on.

-We could add these domains/ranges into the questions or other optional top level ontology?
+Domains/ranges have been added to the top level `test` ontology that is used purely as a QA mechanism and does not need to be used at query time.

 ### Cardinality
-Cannot add participant min 14000 to the battle of Exegol - it breaks the reasoner
+Cannot add participant min 14000 to the battle of Exegol - it breaks the reasoner!